2023 AGENDA

 SUGGESTED AUDIENCE: ACOs, Shelter Workers, Management, Agency Phone Call Takers

-This program will provide an overview of coexistence and nonlethal controls for black bears, beavers, coyotes and gators.
-But emphasis will also be on questions from the audience on any species.
-In depth digital resources will also be provided.
+In this interactive session, attendees will get an overview of coexistence and nonlethal controls for black bears, beavers, coyotes and gators.
+Discussion points will be based on questions from the audience on any species and in-depth digital resources will also be provided.

 1:30pm - 2:30pm | Palladium C